apalache-mc/apalache/tla-io/src/main/scala/at/forsyte/apalache/io/config/README.md

 1. Add the sparse field to `ApalacheConfig` or the appropriate `*Patch`.
 2. Add its explicit merge rule.
-3. Decode and encode it in `ApalacheConfigJsonParser`.
-Then, update the CLI or RPC producer if applicable.
+3. Add its external name to `Constants`, then decode and encode it in `ApalacheConfigJsonParser`.
+Update the CLI or RPC producer if applicable.
 4. Add the runtime field, default, and validation in `ApalacheConfigResolver`.
 5. Update consumers and tests for decoding, precedence, validation, and the relevant command.
 6. Document the JSON key in `docs/src/apalache/config.md`.